High-Protein Cottage Cheese Cookie Dough (Gluten-Free)

 Ingredients & Substitutions

-Here is everything you need to make the best-tasting gluten-free edible chocolate chip cottage cheese cookie dough recipe:
+Here is everything you need to make the best high-protein cottage cheese cookie dough recipe:

 A close-up of a spoonful of gluten-free edible chocolate chip cottage cheese cookie dough in front of a small mason jar.

-How to Make My Chocolate Chip Edible Cookie Dough with Cottage Cheese
+How to Make My High-Protein Cottage Cheese Cookie Dough Recipe

 Step 1: Blend the Wet Ingredients

-Mix the cottage cheese, almond butter, maple syrup, vanilla extract, almond extract, and salt in a blender, food processor, or, my favorite,the chopper cup with my immersion blender.
-Blend until smooth and creamy.
+Mix 1 cup cottage cheese, 2 tablespoons almond butter, 2 tablespoons maple syrup, 1 teaspoon vanilla extract, ¼ teaspoon almond extract, and a pinch of salt in a blender, food processor, or the chopper cup of an immersion blender.
+Blend until smooth and creamy with no visible cottage cheese curds.

 All the cookie dough wet ingredients in the chopper cup of an immersion blender.